RareSkills/blog/best-50-leetcode-questions-to-start/best-50-leetcode-questions-to-start.md

-# Leetcode problems and questions - the best 50
+# LeetCode problems and questions - the best 50

-Whether web2 or web3, doing well on data structure, algorithm, and leetcode questions is important, not only for getting a job but developing a good foundation in computer science.
+Whether web2 or web3, doing well on data structure, algorithm, and LeetCode questions is important, not only for getting a job but developing a good foundation in computer science.

-Many developers know they should be practicing [leetcode](https://leetcode.com/) (or alternatively, [hackerrank](https://www.hackerrank.com/), [codecademy](https://www.codecademy.com/code-challenges), or [codewars](https://www.codewars.com/)), but if you haven’t started yet it can be very intimidating.
+Many developers know they should be practicing [LeetCode](https://leetcode.com/) (or alternatively, [HackerRank](https://www.hackerrank.com/), [Codecademy](https://www.codecademy.com/code-challenges), or [Codewars](https://www.codewars.com/)), but if you haven’t started yet it can be very intimidating.

-What Leetcode problems should you begin with and in what order should you go?
+What LeetCode problems should you begin with and in what order should you go?

 ## Getting over the psychological barrier of starting

-Nothing is more demoralizing than opening up on of these websites, picking a random problem marked as easy, and then getting stuck.
+Nothing is more demoralizing than opening up one of these websites, picking a random problem marked as easy, and then getting stuck.
 Now you have to expend three times the energy: finding the right problem, solving it, and not psyching yourself out wondering if you picked the wrong problem or are just not cut out for the test.

-What we recommend doing is starting out with the leetcode questions and leetcode problems that are hilariously easy to do.
+What we recommend doing is starting out with the LeetCode questions and LeetCode problems that are hilariously easy to do.
 No really, how’s this for a challenge?

 [https://leetcode.com/problems/add-two-integers/](https://leetcode.com/problems/add-two-integers/)